canibanoglu/tango_with_django_book/chapters/login.rst

 .. code-block:: python

 	{% if user.is_authenticated %}
-		<h1>Rango says.. hello {{ user.username }}!</h1>
+	<h1>Rango says... hello {{ user.username }}!</h1>
 	{% else %}
-		<h1>Rango says.. hello world!</h1>
+	<h1>Rango says... hello world!</h1>
 	{% endif %}

 As you can see we have used  Django's Template Language to check if the user is authenticated with ``{% if user.is_authenticated %}``.
 The context variable which we pass through to the template will include a user variable if the user is logged in - so we can check whether they are authenticated or not.
-If so they will receive a personalised greeting in the header, i.e. ``Rango says.. hello leifos!``.
-Otherwise, the generic ``Rango says..hello world!`` header is displayed.
+If so they will receive a personalised greeting in the header, i.e. ``Rango says... hello leifos!``.
+Otherwise, the generic ``Rango says... hello world!`` header is displayed.

 Demo
 ....